 Michael Thonet passed on in 1871, but his legacy still lives on.
 After his death, the family continued to design and produce his style of furniture, and today, his organization still manufactures a vast range of furniture items made of steel, aluminum, bentwood, plastic, and plywood.

 William Morris: Pioneer of 19th-Century Arts and Crafts Movement

 Early reformers led by William Morris, a 19th-century textile designer, opposed machine-made furniture that produced inferior products, lacking details of finely crafted art.

 William Morris is unarguably the most celebrated designer of the 19th century.
-Linked with the British Arts and Crafts Movement, Morris was a major backer to the revival of traditional British textile arts and methods of production and a revolutionary force in Victorian Era in Britain.
+Linked with the British Arts and Crafts Movement, Morris was a major backer to the revival of traditional British textile arts and methods of production and a revolutionary force in Victorian-Era Britain.

-Morris founded the Arts and Crafts Movement, a movement that challenged the typical tastes of the people of Victorian Britain and designed some of the most recognisable textile patterns of the nineteenth century.
+Morris founded the Arts and Crafts Movement, a movement that challenged the typical tastes of the people of Victorian Britain and designed some of the most recognisable textile patterns of the 19th century.

 Morris Fabrics and Textiles

 Morris designed sumptuous patterns for his textile creations.
 He was famous for his hand-printed chintz materials which became one of his most recognizable achievements.
 They featured motifs borrowed from nature, like trees, flowers, fruits, leaves, birds, streams, and rivers.